- Training Programme

 There are no charges to join the Cadet Corps.
 We will provide free uniforms and equipment for all cadets.

-Starting from 1 April 2021, specific training is to be provided to cadets and administrative procedures are to be implemented for converting them to adult members.
-Under the conversion programme, a cadet who is 16 years of age or over will undergo specific training for the conversion and shall sit for examinations.
-After passing all the required examinations, the cadets will proceed to adult membership registration, trade tests, selection interviews and medical check-ups for the purpose of serving as adult members.
-A cadet who has reached the age of 18 years and met all the enrolment requirements will be transformed into an adult member smoothly, continuing to serve the community.
+The Cadets Conversion Programme (CCP) is launched to better equip a cadet with healthcare and medical knowledge and skills for application in his or her future endeavours.
+Under the conversion programme, a cadet who is aged 16 or above will undergo specific training for the conversion and shall sit for examinations.
+After passing all the required examinations, the cadets will proceed to adult membership registration, Occupational Task and Physical Fitness Test, selection interviews and medical examinations as arranged for the purpose of serving as adult members.
+A cadet who has reached the age of 18 years and has met all the enrolment requirements will be transformed into an adult member successfully, continuing to serve the community.